randomgraphics/rapid-vulkan/README.md

 ```

 # Integration
 The library aims for easy integration with any Vulkan project.
-Everything you need is included in [inc](inc) folder.
+Everything you need is included in the [inc](inc) folder.

-Here are how you integrate it with your project:
+Here's how you integrate it with your project:

-1. Copy everything in [inc](inc) folder into your project's source folder.
+1. Copy everything in the [inc](inc) folder into your project's source folder.
 2. Include [rapid-vulkan.h](inc/rapid-vulkan/rapid-vulkan.h) anywhere you like.
-3. In **one and only one** of your source files, include [rapid-vulkan.h](inc/rapid-vulkan/rapid-vulkan.h) with RAPID_VULKAN_IMPLEMENTATION macro defined in front of it.
+3. In **one and only one** of your source files, include [rapid-vulkan.h](inc/rapid-vulkan/rapid-vulkan.h) with the RAPID_VULKAN_IMPLEMENTATION macro defined in front of it.
 Then you are good to go:

 ```c
 // in your header: